axatbhardwaj/Veridian/Docs/evaluator-agent.md

 ### Behavior
 - Gemini-first, expecting a JSON response.
+- Response includes `gemini: true` if AI was used, `gemini: false` if heuristics were used.
 - Fallback (if Gemini not configured/unavailable):
   - keywords: frequency-based (stopwords removed), up to 10, normalized to lowercase
   - price: based on word count and uniqueness ratio, clamped 100–500 cents